lzjqsdd/scikit-learn-doc-cn/doc/modules/ensemble.rst

 bootstrap samples are used by default (``bootstrap=True``) while the default strategy for extra-trees is to use the whole dataset (``bootstrap=False``).
-When using bootstrap sampling the generalization accuracy can be estimated on the left out or out-of-bag samples.
+When using bootstrap sampling the generalization error can be estimated on the left out or out-of-bag samples.
 This can be enabled by setting ``oob_score=True``.